 Interest | 209 | 222 | 214 | -2.3% | -5.9% |

-Despite the solid digital growth, consolidated revenue only managed a modest 3.7% YoY increase, largely offset by the decline in the traditional business.
-Sequentially, revenue actually dipped by 5.3% from Q4 FY25.
+Despite the impressive digital growth, consolidated revenue managed only a modest 3.7% YoY increase to ₹116.47 crore, largely due to the drag from the traditional segment.
+Sequentially, revenue even dipped by 5.3% from Q4 FY25, highlighting the immediate pressure.